 Most people recognize Jeremy Yaffe as Alan Arkin’s first wife.
 But her story extends far beyond that connection—she’s a woman who rebuilt her life after divorce, raised two successful actors, and carved out a 30-year nursing career while staying firmly out of the spotlight.

 Born in 1937 in Massachusetts to George and Ninna Yaffe, Jeremy built a life defined by resilience rather than recognition.
-At 88 years old in 2025, she represents thousands of women whose contributions shaped families and communities without seeking fame.
+At 88 years old in 2025, she represents thousands of women whose contributions shaped families and communities without seeking fame, much like Jeremy Yaffe’s life.

 Early Years: From Massachusetts to Bennington College